System and Curriculum

-MADAR School is a college preparatory school that follows International systems.
-These systems focus on student learning outcomes, adopting highly academic criteria, effective teaching and learning methodologies, and emphasizing the development of student attitudes, values and skills to effectively participate as contributing members of their communities.
-The system adopts a coherent selection of British and American published textbooks that are carefully chosen to help the school achieve the advanced academic standards it aims for.
+MADAR School is a K-12 American System school that follows International systems and is accredited by both ADEK/MOE and AdvancED.
+These systems focus on student learning outcomes, adopting highly academic criteria, effective teaching, and learning methodologies, and emphasizing the development of student attitudes, values, and skills to effectively participate as contributing members of their communities.
+The system adopts a coherent selection of American published textbooks that are carefully chosen to help the school achieves the advanced academic standards it aims for.

 The teachers use a variety of direct instruction, activity based, co-operative and mostly experiential.
 All of these techniques incorporate differentiation.

 The experiential teaching can be a variety of the following: field trips, inquiry, Predict Observe Explain, concept formation, and role play.
 Teachers make adjustments in instruction based techniques based on feedback from students.
-The idea is to keep students focused and involved in learning; for students to be continually involved in learning activities which requires resourcefulness on the part of the teacher.
+The idea is to keep students focused and involved in learning; for students to be continually involved in learning activities which require resourcefulness on the part of the teacher.

 The curriculum emphasizes the importance of languages, critical thinking (through guidance lessons, Mathematics and Science), logic (through formal Mathematics) and Information Technology.
-Alongside formal subject knowledge and skill attainment, school systems and teaching programmes promote broader considerations such as UAE values, traditions and culture, moral values, good personal and social habits and skills, self-discipline, tolerance and fairness.
+Alongside formal subject knowledge and skill attainment, school systems and teaching programs promote broader considerations such as UAE values, traditions, and culture, moral values, good personal and social habits and skills, self-discipline, tolerance, and fairness.
 All subjects are taught in English except for Arabic, Arabic Social Studies and Islamic Studies, which are taught in Arabic according to the curricula of the UAE Ministry of Education.

-The teaching method engaged at MADAR International School at the secondary level is Inquiry Based Student Centered Learning in subjects taught through English.
+The teaching method engaged at MADAR International School at the secondary level is Inquiry-Based Student-Centered Learning in subjects taught through English.
 Teachers are trained extensively by the school and attend regular professional development workshops throughout the year to keep up to date with the latest pedagogical approaches and techniques.
 Correspondingly, the curriculum is continuously updated and enhanced by subject heads of departments and the Academic Quality Auditor in line with the Senior Management School Improvement Plan and the requirements of the Abu Dhabi Education Council.

 Students are exposed to a variety of assessment structures including projects, quizzes, discussion, presentations, film, report writing, surveys and practical’s.
 These structures are closely aligned to parallel the requirements of assessment that students will experience at university after they graduate from MADAR International School.

-In addition to this continuous formative assessment, students will sit for two summative examinations per academic term to ensure they are meeting the required standards and benchmarks for their academic year.
+In addition to this continuous formative assessment, students will sit for two summative examinations per academic Semester to ensure they are meeting the required standards and benchmarks for their academic year.

-Regular educational field trips combined with a comprehensive performing arts and social program ensures that all students graduating from MADAR international are exceptional moral, cultured world citizens with experience in leadership and life skills.
+Regular educational field trips combined with comprehensive performing arts and the social program ensures that all students graduating from MADAR international are exceptional moral, cultured world citizens with experience in leadership and life skills.